 - Can be taken out as part of a life insurance policy or as a standalone policy

-- If part of your life insurance the total payout of the policy will not exceed the sum assured
+- If part of your life insurance, the total pay out of the policy won’t exceed the sum assured

 - If you make a full recovery you’ll not have to repay the money.